pounard/goat-mapper/README.md

  - [x] rewrite SELECT query using a graph for eager relations, allowing to recurse in repository dependency graph for eager loading,

- - [ ] implement the N+1 bulk lazy load solution for large result sets with any to many collection,

  - [x] make relation fetcher use the graph based query builder,

- - [ ] untangle the relation fetcher interface and implementation mess,

  - [x] write the finder API, with a dynamic registry, able to introspect for classes and call the builder if necessary (using the entity self-defining interface),

- - [ ] implement functionnal tests with a real SQL backend behind (right now only SQL generation is tested),

- - [ ] remove the repository as a first class citizen and make it transcient, this means that all queries can be created without materializing the repositories,
+ - [x] remove the repository as a first class citizen and make it transcient, this means that all queries can be created without materializing the repositories,

- - [ ] specialize the relation definition object to make it more obvious on how to use it.
+ - [x] specialize the relation definition object to make it more obvious on how to use it,

+ - [ ] identify relations using a predicitable name, and a direction, so that all relations and their inverse relations can be identified,

+ - [ ] implement an intermediate representation of the entity graph for builders to rely upon a single and simple samantic to build entities and relations,

+ - [ ] create various compilation passes for the intermediate representation,

+ - [ ] create intermediate reprensentation to live graph builder.

 Priority 1, we need it before being able to use it:

+ - [x] implement to one conditions using property path e.g.
+   'entity.property.property' = foo,

  - [ ] handle mapping tables,

+ - [ ] implement the N+1 bulk lazy load solution for large result sets with any to many collection,

+ - [ ] untangle the relation fetcher interface and implementation mess,

+ - [ ] implement functionnal tests with a real SQL backend behind (right now only SQL generation is tested),

- - [ ] write a code generator as a cache decorator for the finder API that would generate very fast and efficient PHP code to create repository definitions,
+ - [ ] write a code generator as a cache decorator for the finder API that would generate very fast and efficient PHP code to create repository definitions, based upon the intermediate reprensentation,

  - [ ] make that PHP cache not so stupid and lazy load repository definitions on demand,